artiya4u/flarum-ext-thai/README.md

 1. Run this command on your folder installing Flarum

        composer require brarear/flarum-ext-thai

+   Don't forget to clear cache of your Flarum

+       php flarum cache:clear

 2. Go to the Flarum admin page, click **Extensions**, then check **Thai** for enable this extension.